abiek12/abiek12/README.md

 [![](https://visitcount.itsvg.in/api?id=abiek12&icon=5&color=9)](https://visitcount.itsvg.in)
 ### **About me**

-`An enthusiastic self-taught developer with 1 years of hands-on experience in web development and technology integration.
+`An enthusiastic self-taught full-stack developer with 1 years of hands-on experience in web development and technology integration.
 I am committed to delivering innovative solutions as a valuable team player.`

 - `📫 How to reach me` abhishekkanichery@gmail.com